csckcac/platform/products/greg/modules/samples/product/asset-models/BusinessProcessModel/README.txt

 		</filter>
 	</handler>

-6. Use the sample processes, process archives to the registry to make sure that the process succeed.
+6. Use the sample processes, process archives to make sure that the process succeed.
 If succeed, registry should populated using those processes and dependancies (wsdl,xsd etc...) should be added.
-   Use "application/vnd.wso2.registry-ext-process+xml" mediatype for a single process definition file.
+Use "application/vnd.wso2.registry-ext-process+xml" mediatype as the mediatype of process definition file.